YouTube is by far the most popular video platform on the planet. It’s so popular that it’s the second most used social platform after Facebook.

 Bots can’t watch your video.
 But they can read the transcript.
 Include your transcript (and include your main keywords throughout your video) to help the bots understand (and rank) your video.

-These two areas are slam dunks for getting your keyword in front of the YouTube algorithm and in turn getting your video to rank higher in the search results.
+These two areas are slam dunks for getting your keyword in front of the YouTube algorithm and in turn, getting your video at the top of search results when you check Google rankings.
 Take advantage of this easy keyword stuffing.

 Optimize the data